 As individuals, the best we can usually manage is to dig around a bit, and try to come to a preliminary conclusion: either “Yeah, there might be something to this,” or “No, it’s not persuasive, and I’m not going to spend any more time on it.”

 So… uh… this is a dramatic way of saying that I enjoy spending an hour or three picking apart some outrageous thing I found on the Internet.
 And if I’m going to

 waste invest all that time and effort, I might as well share what I’ve found.

 Welcome to Arganagh, a blog of questionable things.
 I hope you find it useful and entertaining.

-Please see the “About comments” page if you’d like to comment here or on my Google+ page.
+Please see the “About comments” page if you’d like to comment here.
 If you need to reach me via e-mail: blog(at)statler.ws.